kope-kope/StormGdocs/README.md

 The data key has the result of a request.
 Its data type is an object (or an array) depending on the request made.
 A request to GET an investor's details returns an object in the data key, while a request to GET an investor's portfolio returns an array in the data key.

-The error key contains the description of the error(s) with the request made.
+The error key contains the custom error code defined and the description of the error.
+Learn more about [Errors](#Errors)

 # Authentication